Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 az appservice plan create --name <app-service-plan-west-us> --resource-group <resource-group-name> --location westus
 ```

 Once the App Service plans are created, run the following commands to create the web apps.
-Replace the placeholders and be sure to pay attention to the `--plan` parameter so that you place one app in each plan (and therefore region).
+Replace the placeholders and be sure to pay attention to the `--plan` parameter so that you place one app in each plan (and therefore each region).

 ```bash
 az webapp create --name <web-app-east-us> --resource-group <resource-group-name> --plan <app-service-plan-east-us>